rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 If describing an exemplar of a manifestation known to be imperfect, and details of a perfect (or more perfect) exemplar can be determined, base the description on the perfect exemplar.
 Do not use square brackets to record information present in the perfect exemplar but absent in the imperfect exemplar.
 Details of a perfect (or more perfect) exemplar may be determined by examining additional items, by examining facsimiles of perfect copies, or by referring to reliable descriptions in other sources.
 As appropriate, cite the source used for the description (see [1.29.31](/DCRMR/title/Note-on-title/#12931-note-on-the-source-of-the-title-proper) and [9.32.31](/DCRMR/additional-notes/Manifestation-described-in/#93231-references-to-published-descriptions)).
 Make a local note describing the imperfection of the item in hand (see [9.41.3.2](/DCRMR/additional-notes/Modification-of-item/#9.41.3.2)).

 <a name="0.1.22.2">0.1.22.2</a> **Details of a perfect exemplar cannot be determined**.
 If no reliable evidence of the details of a perfect exemplar is available, describe the imperfect item as it is.
 Use the mark of omission enclosed in square brackets to indicate lacunae as needed (see [0.4.63.1](/DCRMR/general-rules/Transcription/#0.4.63.1)).
-Make a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) indicating that the description is based on an imperfect exemplar (see [9.3.37.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.37.1)).
+Make a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) indicating that the description is based on an imperfect exemplar see [9.3.37.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.37.1).

 >Example:
-><CITE>London : Pub.
-13th June 1776 by W. Humphrey, Gerrard Street, Soho</CITE>
+>Publication statement: <CITE>London : Pub.
+13th June 1776 by W. Humphrey, Gerrard Street, Soho, [1776]</CITE>
->Note on publication statement: <CITE>Imprint from British Museum.
-Dept. of Prints and Drawings.
-Catalogue of prints and drawings in the British Museum (1870-1954) (George)</CITE>
+>Note on publication statement: <CITE>Imprint from Catalogue of prints and drawings in the British Museum, vol. 5</CITE>
->Note on modification of item: <CITE>Imperfect; trimmed below title, removing imprint</CITE>
+>Modification of item: <CITE>Imperfect; trimmed below title, removing imprint</CITE>

 >Example:
-><CITE>Carta de [...] sitio de Puebla</CITE>
+>Title proper: <CITE>Carta de […] sitio de Puebla</CITE>
 >Note on manifestation: <CITE>Description based on an imperfect copy; section of map missing at top, affecting text</CITE>

 <a name="0.1.22.3">0.1.22.3</a> **Multipart monographs or serials**.
 If the first volume or issue is lacking or imperfect to the degree that it impedes identification or access, and details of a perfect (or more perfect) exemplar cannot be determined, then base the description on the earliest available volume or issue that can supply the details necessary for the description.